njk464/2019-ectf-cmucode/README.md

 #### Game Install Table

 Installed games and the associated user information are tracked in flash memory and in RAM while the system is booted.
-While running only the installed table in RAM is consulted, but changes are still reflected in the flash memory.
+While running only the installed table in RAM is consulted, but changes are still reflected in the flash memory, both encrypted and signed.
 This is done via a table in which each row contains a flag and depending on the value of the flag, a game name, and the user that the game is installed for.
 The row is a struct defined in `include/mesh.h`.